 In Figure 12, full loop phase/gain characteristics are shown with a compensation capacitor of 100pF, giving the error amplifier a pole at 2.8kHz, with phase rolling off to 90° and staying there.
 The overall loop has a gain of 66dB at low frequency, rolling off to unity-gain at 58kHz.
-Phase shows a two-pole characteristic until the ESR of the output capacitor brings it back above 16kHz.
+The phase plot shows a two-pole characteristic until the ESR of the output capacitor brings it back to single pole above 16kHz.
 Phase margin is about 77° at unity-gain.